 - The Yucatan Peninsula is flat.
 If you want a hike with a view, head for the Pacific Coast or the central areas.

 - Make sure you have health and travel insurance to travel to Mexico, especially as you may be visiting less frequented areas.

 I hope this brief guide helps you plan your next trip to Mexico but most of all, I hope it shows how easy it is to travel around Mexico on your own.
 With a bit of caution and a slight sense of adventure, you will have an unforgettable trip.

-Isabella Biava is a restless traveler who has lived in Mexico for the past 11 years.
+Guest Contribution by Isabella Biava.
+Isabella is a restless traveler who has lived in Mexico for the past 11 years.
 She is now a nomad and on a quest to explore the world.
 She blogs at Boundless Roads and you can follow her Instagram accounts @Boundlessroads and @lets.travel.to.mexico